michalzuch/iOS/README.md

 > Although these projects were created as part of my classes, I have dedicated extra effort to make them well-designed and carefully crafted.
 While they are relatively simple, they have been developed with care and attention to detail.

+> Aplications are in "Ready to deliver" state, however I am still working on improving their quality.

 ![All Apps](./assets/All%20Apps.png)

 ## [Calculator](https://github.com/michalzuch/iOS/tree/main/Calculator/Calculator)